Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 the feasibility of correlating logic with the physical world.
-The existential import of judgments is the foundation of 'propositional logic', the concept of meaning derived from a relation between two sets of physical objects - symbols and fact - makes possible sen- tentialism (logical positivism).
-Both propositional and sen- tential logic contain as a primitive an assertion, which forces them into a philosophic justification, apart from the internal structure of the argument, of the possibility and validity of such judgments.
+The existential import of judgments is the foundation of 'propositional logic', the concept of meaning derived from a relation between two sets of physical objects - symbols and fact - makes possible sententialism (logical positivism).
+Both propositional and sentential logic contain as a primitive an assertion, which forces them into a philosophic justification, apart from the internal structure of the argument, of the possibility and validity of such judgments.

-The difficulties raised by these concepts, coupled with the fact that logic as an examination of our thinking, a determination of our meaning, became too encumbered with metaphysical and epistemo- logical considerations which structured its analysis a priori gave rise to a new school of thought, that of pre-assertional logic.[^ap-2] This attempts to free itself from the pretentions of a theory of knowledge, at the same time widening the scope of the possibility
+The difficulties raised by these concepts, coupled with the fact that logic as an examination of our thinking, a determination of our meaning, became too encumbered with metaphysical and epistemological considerations which structured its analysis a priori gave rise to a new school of thought, that of pre-assertional logic.[^ap-2] This attempts to free itself from the pretentions of a theory of knowledge, at the same time widening the scope of the possibility